 What are the true origins of Christmas?
 Where does the most important holiday on our calendar come from, what symbolic meanings does it hide and why?
 Many wonder what the true origins of Christmas may be.
 It is about delving into ancestral traditions and legacies of an incredibly fascinating primitive world.
-The origins of Christmas lie in a time out of history.
+The origins of Christmas lie in a time out in history.

 If you have always believed that Christmas was born to celebrate the birth of baby Jesus, what you will find here may seem absurd, and it might even offend you.
 But this is the story.
 And indeed, there is historical data that helps us to make this journey back in time.
 But the origins of Christmas are not just a matter of dates and facts.
 Those are there too, but the most important part is something out of time.
 Therefore, first, we must leap into the dimension of dreams and myths.